Capitol Mall

-The Capitol Mall or Capitol Mall Boulevard is a major street and landscaped parkway in the state capital city of Sacramento, California.
-It connects the city of West Sacramento in Yolo County to Downtown Sacramento.
-Capitol Mall begins at the eastern approach to the Tower Bridge, and runs east to 10th Street and the California State Capitol.
+The Capitol Mall or Capitol Mall Boulevard is a major street and landscaped parkway in the state capital city of Sacramento, California, United States.
+Formerly known as M Street, it connects the city of West Sacramento in Yolo County to downtown Sacramento.
+Capitol Mall begins at the eastern approach to the Tower Bridge, and runs east to the California State Capitol.

 Route description

 Capitol Mall begins at the eastern end of Tower Bridge, which crosses the Sacramento River to West Sacramento.
-It runs eastward past the Riverfront Promenade park, and over the Interstate 5 to the 1860s landmark California State Capitol building and parks.
-There is no direct connection to Interstate 5, so drivers will have to use other routes.
+It runs eastward past the Riverfront Promenade park, and over the Interstate 5 until the California State Capitol building.

 Some of Sacramento's major businesses and law firms are located on the Capitol Mall.
-Due to Sacramento's street grid system downtown, Capitol Mall would theoretically be called "M Street" if it used the grid system's conventions.
+Due to Sacramento's street grid system downtown, which predates the construction of the Capitol, Capitol Mall was once known as M Street.
+It was renamed Capitol Avenue by Governor C. C. Young in 1928.

 The Capitol Mall was previously part of State Route 275, but was relinquished to the city in January 2006.

+History

+Following California's cession by Mexico and entry into the union as a state in 1850, San Jose, Vallejo, and Benicia each briefly served as the state Capitol until the legislature decided Sacramento best suited their needs for the state in 1854.
+Their initial allocation for the construction of the dedicated Capitol building in 1860 only provided for a 4 block parcel of land bordered by L, N, 10th, and 12th streets.

+Previously just another minor lettered street, M Street suddenly became a focal point for visitors to the Capitol as they arrived at the Central Pacific Railroad station or the docks via riverboat in Old Sacramento.
+The advent of the automobile and the new Legislative Route 6 leading to the Capitol further emphasized how the appearance of the Capitol from the riverfront reflected California's fortunes, as urban planning advocate Charles Mulford Robinson petitioned the city and the state to emulate Pierre L’Enfant's ideals for the National Mall in Washington, D.C. in 1907.